Friday, October 4, 2024

 The gorgeous base photograph is gently co-opted from 1964.co.nz

-The arêtes on either band had now drawn close together, forming a couloir filled with ice, its lower termination being an ice-cliff of about 100 feet.
+The arêtes on either hand had now drawn close together, forming a couloir filled with ice, its lower termination being an ice-cliff of about 100 feet.
 I thought we might have turned off to the right and gained the Mount Tasman arête at this point, but the men considered the bergschrund across its foot would prove impassable, and that the rocks above could not be managed; so we turned off to the left, crossed the arête that had been on our left, and reached the foot of an ice-filled couloir.
 The passage from the head of the Linda glacier to this couloir was a severe piece of step-cutting, but it was only the commencement of the real work, and it was now 2 P.M.
 From this slope we got our first and last view of the western sea.

 More than one avalanche swept down the couloir as we worked up to the shelter of the rocks; we therefore cut our steps close to the rocks on the right, and every now and then sheltered behind some jutting crag as a block of ice splintered itself on the rocks above and sent its pieces whizzing past and over our heads, some blocks singing through the air like a cannon-shot.
 Now and then we added to our security by getting a grip with one hand on the rocks, not an unimportant consideration, as the ice-slope ended below on the brink of a profound abyss.
 When near the top of the couloir we thought it safer to take to the rocks, but soon we reached their upper termination, and above us hung the ice-cliffs, with loose seracs ready to tumble at any moment.
 To cross the couloir seemed too dangerous; we preferred to attempt the ice rampart above.
 We cut steps up to its base and climbed the first escarpment, but only to find ourselves facing an utterly insurmountable wall of blue ice.